VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Method

+Directly using a frozen VFM as the encoder of a generative tokenizer brings several non-trivial challenges.
+First, VFM feature hierarchies are \textbf{optimized for semantic understanding} rather than pixel-level reconstruction.
+Second, VFM feature maps have coarse spatial resolution and highly anisotropic channel distributions, making it \textbf{difficult for a standard decoder} to recover fine-grained details.
+Third, preserving VFM semantics requires an objective that jointly constrains reconstruction fidelity and semantic consistency.
+Thus, architectural redesigns, balanced training objectives, and specialized semantic metrics are all indispensable.

-To address the fundamental limitations of alignment-based distillation approaches, we propose Vision Foundation Model Variational Autoencoder (VFM-VAE), which directly leverages frozen pre-trained VFM encoders along with learnable specialized decoders for high-fidelity reconstruction.
-As illustrated in Figure~\ref{fig:vfmvae_arch}, our framework comprises three key components: (1) a VFM-VAE encoder that serves as a lightweight wrapper around the pre-trained VFM, (2) a carefully designed VFM-VAE decoder that captures dense hierarchical information from the encoder to reconstruct high-quality images, and (3) a comprehensive training objective that balances semantic preservation with reconstruction fidelity.
+To address these, we propose Vision Foundation Model Variational Autoencoder (VFM-VAE), which leverages a frozen VFM encoder with specialized learnable modules.
+As shown in \cref{fig:vfmvae_arch}, our framework consists of: (1) a lightweight wrapper exposing a multi-scale hierarchy, (2) a decoder for high-fidelity reconstruction, (3) a training objective balancing semantics with pixel-level fidelity, and (4) an enhanced diagnostic metric, Semantic-Equivariant CKNNA (SE-CKNNA), which extends CKNNA to more reliably evaluate representation alignment under perturbations.
 We describe each component in detail below.

-\subsection{VFM-VAE Encoder Architecture}
+\subsection{VFM-VAE encoder architecture}

-Unlike previous approaches that train VAE encoders from scratch to align with VFM representations, we directly leverage a pre-trained VFM as our encoder $\Phi$, \emph{keeping it frozen throughout training} to preserve its rich semantic representation extraction ability.
-Following insights from the literature where VFM is used for dense prediction tasks~\citep{llava, pencoder}, we recognize that optimal features for reconstruction may not reside solely in the final layer.
+Unlike previous approaches that train VAE encoders from scratch to align with VFM representations, we directly leverage a pre-trained VFM as our encoder $\Phi$, \textbf{keeping it frozen throughout training} to preserve its rich semantic representation.
+Following insights from the literature where VFM is used for dense prediction tasks~\cite{llava, pencoder}, we recognize that optimal features for reconstruction may not reside solely in the final layer.
 Therefore, we extract multi-scale features from different depths of the VFM hierarchy.

-Given an input image $\mathbf{x} \in \mathbb{R}^{H \times W \times 3}$, the VFM encoder extracts features in multiple layers.
+Given an input image $\mathbf{x} \in \mathbb{R}^{H \times W \times 3}$, the VFM encoder extracts features in multiple layers:

-where these features correspond to the shallow, middle, and final layers of the VFM, capturing a comprehensive spectrum of information, from fine-grained spatial details to high-level semantics.
+where these features span the shallow, middle, and final VFM layers, capturing information from fine-grained spatial details to high-level semantics.